faridprogrammer/SimpleActivityLogger/README.md

 After the copy has been successful.
 Place batch files in windows path.
 By putting the batch files to windows path you will be able to use them globally.
 [Check here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10)

+__NOTE:__ viewlog.bat and log.txt should be at the same folder if you want to not change batch file source.

 ## How to record a log